haochenuw/coupgame/Notes.md

 - mobile website
  - first gamestate not working

+- dead player should not be able to challenge

+- corner case...when chose b from c/b/s and only 2 players left.
+Should not stuck.

+- when player died, should skip the surrender.

 ## Feedbacks

 - ~~Put skip and challenge in one screen~~ Thursday, July 1, 2021